-Duration : 32 Nights/ 33 Days
+Duration : 28 Nights/ 29 Days

-Destination Covered : Delhi - Agra - Bharatpur - Ranthambore - Jaipur - Rajkot - Gir - Diu - Mumbai - Bangalore - Myosre - Bandipur - Nagarhole - Bangalore - Kolkata - Guwahati - Manas National park - Kaziranga national park - Shilong - Cherrapunji - Khasi Hill - Shilong - Guwahati - Kolkata
+Destination Covered : Delhi - Agra - Bharatpur - Ranthambore - Jaipur - Gir - Diu - Mumbai - Bangalore - Myosre - Bandipur - Nagarhole - Bangalore - Kolkata - Guwahati - Manas National park - Kaziranga national park - Shilong - Cherrapunji - Khasi Hill - Shilong - Guwahati - Kolkata

 DAY 01 : DELHI

 Upon arrival at International Airport you are met and transferred to your prebooked Hotel.
-Upon arrival at the hotel you are received with a traditional.
+Upon arrival at the hotel, you are received with a traditional.
 Overnight at hotel .

 DAY 02 : DELHI

 This morning visit Old Delhi, built in the 17th century by Shah Jehan the Magnificent (who also built the Taj Mahal).
 Visit the famous Jama Masjid mosque with its 9,000 sq. ft. courtyard, three domes and two minarets, and then proceed to the massive complex known as the Red Fort and Chandni chowk.
-Afternoon visit Lakshmi Narayan Temple, a Spectacular structure that's just 60 years old, and then proceed via India Gate and the Governmental building to Qutab Minar, the 240 foot tower built in 1190 to commemorate the arrival of Islam in India, the Bahai Temple with its nine pools on an elevated platform, and the Crafts Museum, which replicates and Indian street with over 50 artists and craftspeople at work.
+Afternoon visit Lakshmi Narayan Temple, a Spectacular structure that's just 60 years old, and then proceed via India Gate and the Governmental building to Qutab Minar, the 240-foot tower built-in 1190 to commemorate the arrival of Islam in India, the Bahai Temple with its nine pools on an elevated platform, and the Crafts Museum, which replicates and Indian street with over 50 artists and craftspeople at work.
 Overnight at the Hotel.

-DAY 03 : DELHI - AGRA BY ROAD 210 KMS 4 HRS DRIVE )
+DAY 03 : DELHI - AGRA BY ROAD 210 KMS 4 HRS DRIVE

 DAY 04 : AGRA - BHARATPUR BY ROAD 80 KMS 1 HRS DRIVE)

 This morning travel to Bharatpur for a tour of the world famous bird sanctuary here.
 The reserve bosts of river 300 species of resident and migratory birds.
 Drive to Bharatpur Morning take a cycle rickshaw ride to watch the birds in keoladeo Ghana Bird Sanctuary.
 Overnight at Hotel.

 DAY 05 : BHARATPUR - RANTHAMBORE ( BY ROAD 270 KMS 7 HRS DRIVE)

-Morning After breakfast we continue our drive towards Ranthambore ,This exciting journey through the countryside by Bus takes us to Ranthambore, nearly a thousand - year - old fortress.
+Morning after breakfast, continue to drive towards Ranthambore.
+This is an exciting journey through the countryside by road takes us to Ranthambore, nearly a thousand years old fortress.
 Countless battles have raged around these walls.
-The Great Mughal emperor Akbar laid siege here and built Lake Palace, summer gardens, temples, mosques, tombs and hunting towers, all overrun now by grass and shrubs.
+The Great Mughal emperor Akbar laid siege here and built Lake Palace, summer gardens, temples, mosques, tombs, and hunting towers, all overrun now by grass and shrubs.
 Today leopards and tigers prowl the ruins.
 Overnight at Hotel.

 DAY 06 : RANTHAMBORE

 Ranthambore is one of the few preserves where the Camera-shy tigers may be seen in DAY light.
-You'll take thrilling Park rides in the morning and evening in search of wild life.
+You are taken to thrilling Park rides in the morning and evening in search of wildlife.
 You sometimes chance upon these fleet-footed and silent creatures, the embodiment of grace.
 In the afternoon, explore the lakes on your own and visit the imposing Ranthambore.
 Ranthambore covers an area of about 400 square km and has beautiful scenery.
 Ranthambore National Park is a very special and unison area where a natural present meets a historical past.
 This park has up to 27 tigers and has a considerable population of birds.
 Overnight at Hotel.

-DAY 07 : RANTHAMBORE - JAIPUR ( BY ROAD 180 KMS 4 HRS DRIVE)
+DAY 07 : RANTHAMBORE - JAIPUR ( BY ROAD 185 KMS 4 HRS DRIVE)

-After a morning game drive you leave for Jaipur, popularly known as the Pink City, was built in 1727 AD by Maharaja Sawai Jai Singh II.
-Designed in accordance with Shilp Shastra - an ancient Hindu treatise on architecture - Jaipur follows a grid system.
+After a morning game drive, leave for Jaipur, which is popularly known as the Pink City, was built in 1727 AD by Maharaja Sawai Jai Singh II.
+Designed by Shilp Shastra.
+An ancient Hindu treatise on architecture, Jaipur follows a grid system.
 The old city is surrounded by a massive wall pierced by magnificent doorways.
-Your tour of Jaipur takes you to Hawa Mahal, or "Palace of Winds".
-Continue to City Palace, characterized by balconies, tiny windows, cupolas, courtyards and arched entrances.
-It now houses an excellent collection of Rajasthani costumes, miniatures, and in armory of weapons.
-The Maharajah's observatory looks like a collection of abstract sculputes, but is in fact a collection of effective instruments for studying the heavens.
+Visit the Hawa Mahal, or "Palace of Winds".
+Continue to City Palace, characterized by balconies, tiny windows, cupolas, courtyards, and arched entrances.
+It now houses an excellent collection of Rajasthani costumes, miniatures, and an armory of weapons.
+The Maharajah's observatory looks like a collection of abstract sculptures but is a collection of effective instruments for studying the heavens.
 Overnight at Hotel.

 DAY 08 : JAIPUR